News from Stephanie Bennett

 Also in September, I played harp on recording sessions for Sue Winsberg's upcoming CD of "Celtic Love Songs".
 This will be another beautiful production by Sue!
 (See also August '99).

 And later in September, in my top celebrity-sighting wedding of the year, I played harp for Jennifer Lopez's wedding (to dancer Cris Judd).
 I led an ensemble that also included flute, violin, viola and cello, in traditional Classical selections.
-Security was so tight that all the guests as well as all the musicians and other staff had to gather at a holding area; where they had their cameras, cel phones, pagers, and pens & pencils (??) confiscated, then were bussed to the site (a rented estate, not J-Lo's home).
-I, however, was spared this procedure because of having to drive my harp to the site, and the paparazzi clustered around the gate to the estate were so hungry for news that they snapped photos of my van driving through the gate.
+Security was so tight that all the GUESTS as well as all the musicians and other staff had to gather at a holding area, where they had their cameras, cel phones, pagers, and pens & pencils (??) confiscated, then were bussed to the site (a rented estate, not J-Lo's home).
+I, however, had to drive my harp directly to the site, and the paparazzi who'd gathered were so hungry for news that they snapped photos of my van driving through the gate.
 This momentous occasion (my van going through the gate) was later televised on "Entertainment Tonight".
 I am not making this up.

 (J-Lo looked spectacular, of course.
 It was really hot out that day, but other than that, it was a fun gig.)